SebastianAbril/trips-api/README.md

 # trips-api

-Trips-api is an exceptional project developed with NestJS, TypeScript,PostgreSQL, Docker, GitHubActions and AWS.
-As a user (Rider), you can request a Ride and the API will contact the nearest driver to assign the Ride,then you must register a payment method beforehand, and finally the API will perform the necessary steps to finalize the ride and conduct a transaction.
-The following libraries are utilized:
+Trips-api is an exceptional project developed with NestJS, TypeScript, PostgreSQL, Docker, GitHubActions and AWS.
+As a Rider you can request a Ride everywhere, and the API will contact the nearest driver to assist you in your trip.In order to use the service you must register a payment method beforehand (Credit Card for example), and finally the API will perform the necessary steps to finalize the ride and make a transaction.

-- class-validator: performs server-side validations.
-- uuid: generates unique references for the transactions..
-- rxjs: facilitates communication with the external API.
-- typeorm: provides data persistence and migrations.

-## CI/CD
-This application has a CI/CD process through GitHub Actions.
-For every push made to the master branch, the code is compiled, test are executed, a Docker image is created, published to Docker Hub, and a container that is in EC2 is restarted.
 You can access the deployed API documentation at the following URL: http://ec2-3-128-30-79.us-east-2.compute.amazonaws.com:3000/api

 ## How to Run?